iogbole/ebpf-network-viz/README.md

 # Monitoring TCP Retransmissions with eBPF, Go, and Prometheus: A Beginners guide to eBPF.

 As a Technical Product Manager, I do more than just manage products—I deeply engage with the technology that underpins them.
 In my case, this technology is eBPF (Extended Berkeley Packet Filter).
 Having recently completed my MBA, I picked up Liz Rice's ["Learning eBPF"](https://isovalent.com/books/learning-ebpf/) book.
-The book was so enlightening that I couldn't resist rolling up my sleeves to get hands-on with this revolunationary technology.
+The book was so enlightening that I couldn't resist rolling up my sleeves to get hands-on with this revolutionary technology.

 But why eBPF and, more specifically, why focus on monitoring TCP retransmissions?
 Well, a past nasty experience involving troubleshooting intermittent connectivity issues for an APM agent in production for a customer left me realising the need for better tools; Wireshark has its limitations.
 Had eBPF been in my toolkit back then, that daunting issue would have been far easier to diagnose and resolve.